Growing Non-GMO Italian Large Leaf Basil Herb Garden Seeds

 Keep soil moist but not saturated as basil is susceptible to overwatering, mildew, and mold.

 Italian Large Leaf Basil in the Herb Garden

-Large leaf is a Genovese-type basil that grows 18 to 24 inches high and 2' wide.
-Giant shiny green leaves full of heady aroma that just make your mouth water.
+Large leaf is Genovese-type basil that grows 18 to 24 inches high and 2' wide.
+Giant shiny green leaves are full of heady aroma that just make your mouth water.
 This is a favorite of many gardeners because when cooking you need only a few leaves to add that distinctively yummy flavor to your dish.
 For the same reason, it makes loads of basil pesto with just a few plants.

 Basil plants are popularly grown indoors just as readily as they are planted outdoors in containers, planters, and the garden bed.
 Most varieties of basil are native to the reliably wet, humid tropics of southeast Asia and Africa and still require the same consistently moist conditions for a flavorful and booming harvest.